ArtInLines/VectorFields/README.md

 ## Usage

+With the mousewheel or by pinching in/out on your touchpad, you can zoom in/out of the Vector Field.

-You can change the function, that is used to create the Vector Field.
+You can also change the function, that is used to create the Vector Field.
 You will see it applied in real time.

 Your function needs to be written in a paranthesized [prefix notation](https://en.wikipedia.org/wiki/Polish_notation) (similar to [Lisp](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>)).